ucsdEd711/lab3/Lab report 2.md

 We can see all two inputs failed, and JUnit show that the symtom is "java.;ang.OutOfMemoryError: Java heap space"
  ![Image](lab2_8.png)

 In the image below, we fixed the bug of the merge function and it is a simple bug fixed, we change "index+=1" to "index2+=1" in line 44 with the red circle!
+The original function is wrong becasue we supposed to add list2 into the new array, but it is actually list1 get increased not list2.
+When index2 didn't get incresed, the while loop will not end so it will casue "java.;ang.OutOfMemoryError: Java heap space".
  ![Image](lab2_9.png)

  After fixing the bug, we run it with JUnit again and get success for both tested input.